It’s ok to quit.

 I’d like to start off by saying that I’m a proud quitter.
 I’ve quit diets, sports, relationships, jobs, school, blogs, communities.
-There have definitely been some times where it’s been difficult to quit, but for the most part quitting has come naturally to me.
+There have been some times where it’s been challenging to quit, but for the most part quitting has come naturally to me.

-This used to really play with my mind.
+Quitting used to weigh on my mind.
 I come from a family where everyone is very consistent in their thoughts and what they do.
 So quitting is seen as giving up or failing.
-So I used to be hard on myself for abandoning commitments.
+I used to be hard on myself for abandoning my commitments.

 Why you should quit more